Peru

 This picturesque valley is a stunning introduction to the delights of the Cusco area (we find that as it is lower than Cusco it helps families acclimatise to the altitude by staying here first).
 There is a gorgeous selection of hotels, many of which have extensive gardens full of flowers with lots of scope for wandering through nearby villages or sitting on the verandahs to enjoy the view.
 There are a wealth of activities including white water rafting, cycling, horse riding and hiking all of which can be tailored to suit your children’s ages and abilities.
 Roads and trails are quiet and you will pass charming Andean villages, patchworks of fields, ancient Incan pathways and scenic crop terraces.

 Places of particular interest are the vast amphitheatre at Moray and the salt mines of Maras where hundreds of flat white terraces cascade down the mountainside.
-The local market of Pisac is where children can hone their haggling skills and the ruins at Ollantaytambo can whet your appetite for Machu Picchu and the sights to come.
+The local markets are where children can hone their haggling skills and the ruins at Ollantaytambo can whet your appetite for Machu Picchu and the sights to come.

 Cusco is a mesmerising combination of ancient religious sites, colonial splendour, modern cosmopolitan restaurants and hotels and traditional, colourful markets.
 Once the capital of the Incas, the city is full of remnants of this past glorious empire.
 Turn a corner and you will come across huge stone blocks cut with incredible precision – get the children to try and insert pieces of paper between the walls and then explain that these were cut by hand way before modern day equipment.
 Enjoy a coca tea (this helps with altitude-induced headaches) in a café in a colonial square, surrounded by pastel-coloured building and attractive Spanish churches.
 Barter in the lively central market, packed full of traditionally dressed Quechua people, visit the holy temple of Qorikancha and enjoy the walk back into town from the impressive ruins of Sachsayhuaman – children will love learning to pronounce this one!